• Ask the AD

 Edwards has built several new facilities and enhanced others during his tenure, including a softball stadium, a baseball stadium and clubhouse and a strength and conditioning center.
 Triton Track and Field Stadium was updated with a video scoreboard and pole vault terraces.

-In 2016, UC San Diego's undergraduate student body voted overwhelmingly in favor to move the institution's athletics program to NCAA Division I.
+In 2016, UC San Diego's undergraduate student body voted overwhelmingly in favor to move the institution's athletics program to NCAA Division I. On November 27, 2017, UC San Diego officially accepted an invitation to join the Big West Conference and will begin a four-year Division I reclassification period in 2020.
+Read the full press release here.

 In March of 2017, Edwards was named one of 28 National Association of Collegiate Directors of Athletics (NACDA) Athletics Directors of the Year.
 In 2007, Edwards was named the West Region Athletics Director of the Year by NACDA.